BobRay/personalize/readme.md

 **Bugs and Requests:** [GitHub](https://github.com/BobRay/Personalize/issues)

-A simple snippet for MODx Revolution showing one chunk to logged-in users and another chunk to anonymous users.
+A simple snippet for MODx Revolution showing one chunk to logged-in users and another chunk (or nothing) to anonymous users.

-##Minimal Snippet Call
+##Typical Snippet Call

      [[!Personalize? &yesChunk=`yesChunk` &noChunk=`noChunk`]]

 ##Parameters

-    &yesChunk  -- (required) Name of yes chunk.
+    &yesChunk  -- (optional) Name of yes chunk or inline HTML.

-    &noChunk   -- (required) Name of no chunk.
+    &noChunk   -- (optional) Name of no chunk or inline HTML.

-    &ph        -- (optional) placeholder for user name (will not be available in no chunk.
+    &ph        -- (optional) placeholder for user name (will not be available in no chunk).

     &fullName  -- (optional) Use full name instead of username for placehoder

+    &ifIds     -- (optional) Comma-separated list of users to show yesChunk to